RWS-CFNS/cap-dab-server/README.md

-cap-dab-server is a piece of software that combines exisiting technologies (mainly ODR-DabMux and ODR-DabMod) into a solution capable of translating CAP (Common Alerting Protocol) messages into a DAB/DAB+ warning broadcast.
+cap-dab-server is a piece of software that combines exisiting technologies (ODR-mmbTools) into a solution capable of translating CAP (Common Alerting Protocol) messages to a DAB/DAB+ emergency warning broadcast.

 Features include:
 - A TUI management interface to view status, logs and configure general settings